 Therefore, it becomes all the more important to know first and then invest in trading.
 In this section of our review, we will walk you through some very popular and beginner-friendly forex brokers that you can try if you are a beginner.

 Plus500 is considered to be among the best forex trading brokers in Australia, especially designed for beginners.
 It is so because of its incredible web-based trading.
 This broker offers a user-friendly platform to trade along with competitive spreads and a good variety of forex pairs.
 It is an ASIC regulated and licensed trading platform which is absolutely safe to trade forex and CFDs with.
 With its low-risk and overall trust percentage of 98, we can give you a confident nod to try this platform.
 Plus500 provides only the most essential tools for trading and does not offer MetaTrader.
 The platform however comes with powerful charting features which include 100+ technical indicators and 21 drawing tools.
 These features are very helpful in technical analysis.

 eToro – Social trading platform

 This forex broker is awarded as the winner of 2020 due to its user-friendly copy trading or social trading platform.
 It also offers commission-free stock trading.
-With the help of the CopyTrader feature, users can have a glimpse of other traders in real time.
+With the help of the CopyTrader feature, users can have a glimpse of other traders in real-time.
 This feature allows the traders who have just begun their foreign exchange trading journey to copy other users’ trades across 1,900+ instruments.
-CopyPortfolios is another unique tool which is recommended by all eToro clients.
+CopyPortfolios is another unique tool that is recommended by all eToro clients.
 This acts as a natural boost to their trading portfolio and profit-making.
 Though equipped with incredible services and features, eToro has some downsides; it is pricey and the minimums required for copy trading is quite high.

 Which broker is the best for forex?